 (b) a reference to any act or thing done or proposed to be done includes a reference to an omission or proposed omission to do that act or thing.

+[Section 75 amended by No. 25 of 2013 s.
+24.]

 Division 4 — Protection of persons dealing with a corporation

 76. Person dealing with corporation may make assumptions